unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/erp_image.md

 ## Column Mappings for ERP Images

-Since erp images use a `Matrix` as an input, the library does not need any infos about the mapping.
+Since erp images use a `Matrix` as an input, the library does not need any informations about the mapping.

 ## Configurations for ERP Images